-By the end of 2015, the US had 71 waste-to-energy facilities that combust municipal solid waste.
+The US has 86 waste-to-energy facilities that combust municipal solid waste.
 No new waste-to-energy plants have been built in the US since 1995, but some plants have expanded.
-Collectively, these facilities have the capacity to produce 2,720 megawatts of power per year and supply only about 0.4% of electrical generation in the US.
-As combustion units, waste-to-energy systems are subject to regulatory requirements that are similar to fossil-fuel-fired power plants, but often significantly more stringent.
-The CAA imposes numerous requirements on waste-to-energy facilities, which also must comply with the Clean Water Act, the Resource Conservation and Recovery Act and other federal, state and local laws.
-Waste-to-energy facilities and related ash landfills have come under increased legal and regulatory scrutiny in recent years and are at times the subject of lawsuits brought under environmental laws.
-In addition, permitting actions, facility expansions and new projects may implicate many of the laws listed in "Renewable Energy and Carbon Capture."
+Collectively, these 86 facilities have the capacity to produce 2,720 megawatts of power per year.
+As combustion units, waste-to-energy systems are subject to regulatory requirements that are similar to fossil-fuel-fired power plants.
+In some cases, those requirements may be even more stringent.
+The CAA imposes numerous requirements on waste-to-energy facilities, which also must comply with the Clean Water Act, the Resource Conservation and Recovery Act, and other federal, state and local laws.
+Permitting actions, facility expansions and new projects may implicate many of the laws listed in "Renewable Energy and Carbon Capture."

 Biofuels and Biomass

-EPA has recently scaled back biofuel requirements to account for declining petrol use and technical limitations related to ethanol blending and biofuel production.
+EPA has recently scaled back biofuel requirements to account for declining gasoline use and technical limitations related to ethanol blending and biofuel production.
 In November 2015, EPA finalized a goal of 18 billion gallons of renewable fuels for 2016.
 This was a modest increase from the agency’s June 2015 proposal, but it is still short of the 22.25 required by Congress.
-Still, the 18 billion gallons goal exceeds 10% of the projected petrol production for 2016, which some US car makers advised could negatively affect the performance of cars and may violate certain warranties.
+Still, the 18 billion gallons goal exceeds 10% of the projected gasoline production for 2016 which some US automakers advised could negatively affect the performance of cars and may violate certain warranties.